rei/rei-cedar-docs/docs/components/input/README.md

                 "description": "Supports HTML5 <input> types for text, email, number, password, search, and URL.
 For more information, view WebAIM’s Future Web Accessibility: New <input> Types in HTML5</a>."
               },
               {
-                "name": "label (required)",
+                "name": "label",
                 "type": "string",
                 "default": "N/A",
                 "description": "Sets the text value for the input label.
 Required for a11y compliance.
-Use ‘hideLabel’ if the label display is not desired."
+Use ‘hideLabel’ if the label display is not desired.
+Required."
               },
               {
                 "name": "hideLabel",